 -- #15 Banks-Vernonia Railroad -- The entire 20-mile trail from Banks to Vernonia is now paved.

--- Tilliamook -- The Tillamook Air Museum will close by 2016.
-The WW II aircraft are being moved to Madras because the dry climate there will preserve them better.
+-- Tilliamook -- The Tillamook Air Museum remains open, but the private WW II aircraft have been moved to a museum in Madras because the dry climate there will preserve them better.

 Spruce is now the largest known Sitka spruce in Oregon, so a new parking area